nemonik/hands-on-DevOps/readme.md

 # 8. Now the hands-on part

-In this class you will spin up the following developent and toolchain environment.
+In this class, you will spin up the following development and toolchain environment.

 **NOTE**
 - If your web-based Git-repository manager is paired with a PlantUML server you will see a diagram rendered below otherwise you will only the PlantUML source code for the diagram.
 Don't worry the course's Ansible automation will spin up both a GitLab and PlantUML.
 - This class makes use of **NOTE** sections to call out things that are important to know or will drop a few tidbits.
-Reading these notes may save you some aggrevation.
+Reading these notes may save you some aggravation.

 ```plantuml
 @startuml